mpiraux/mpf/README.md

 ## Requirements

-Running experiments with mpf requires reasonably coherent Python and packages versions between the executor and the remote nodes. `ipyparallel` should be installed on the remote nodes and `rsync` on the node running `mpf`.
+Running experiments with mpf requires reasonably coherent Python and packages versions between the executor and the remote nodes.
+`ipyparallel` should be installed on the remote nodes and `rsync` on the node running `mpf`.
+The `mpf-cluster` utility can be used to provision remote nodes automatically with SSH.